 “In the Name of Talent (Italian Western Two)”

 “Desire” is known for being sinister-like.
 It’s like horror music with twisted fun.
 The composition is focused on stirring-up emotions from the listeners, but it looks like they stirred fear the most.
 This song is an eye-opener on how we spend our money on something we don’t need.
 We destroy our planet for our selfish gain.
-We rather buy expensive cards than going to Amsterdam bike rental.
+We rather buy expensive cards than going to Amsterdam using a sightseeing app on bike rental.
 We’ve been so focused on getting ahead which made us into a body of “selfish desires”.

 Blaine and his band noticed that we are trained to “buy”.
 Based on their personal experience with their wife and friends, we are so into buying new things.
 We will have a desired one after another.
 Consumerism is not a bad thing; however, there should be a balance.
-It can cause waste production and increase in pollution in Amsterdam city pass.
+It can cause waste production and increase in pollution in Amsterdam main sights.
 Desire is not all bad.
 Tuxedomoon also shared some of their personal experiences as a band and how they survive blow after blow.